How Scenario Simulation Helps You to Build an Agile Supply Chain Configuration?

 Take the guesswork out of your supply chain network.
 Reduce uncertainty in your decision-making process.
 A data-driven model gives you immediate information about service coverage, lead times, and facilities.
 Scenario simulation provides additional insurance and a cost-effective decision-making tool for managers.

 Going a step further, simulating a new manufacturing technology or additional production resources will support the rightsizing of plants and the identification of resource conflicts.
-Drilling down to different components and drivers in a virtual and safe environment of your supply chain unlocks the real added value.
-You can estimate the exact cost-to-serve of delivery points.
-It also provides accurate insights into the changes for individual customers or suppliers if certain events occur.
-This will not only lead to a reduction in operational spend in a more sustainable supply chain network, it will also allow the sales department to develop differentiated pricing methods.
+A virtual supply chain environment reveals key insights, such as cost-to-serve and the impact of changes on customers or suppliers.
+This reduces operational costs, creates a more sustainable network, and enables the sales team to develop customized pricing strategies.

 Benefits